Blackboard Ultra Course View Faculty Quick Start Guide

 TABLE OF CONTENTS

-Blackboard Ultra has been redesigned from the ground up and features a modern, mobile-first design and intuitive navigation.
+Blackboard Ultra is the latest version of Blackboard.
+It has been redesigned from the ground up and features a modern, mobile-first design and intuitive navigation.
 Features include:

 • A responsive mobile friendly experience.
 Move from phone to tablet to computer seamlessly.